accesscode-2-1/kitkat/week-0.md

 **Ray Acevedo**

 * This week's medium post:
-* Last week’s goal:Complete HW, do my part of the group project.
-Learn how to use files in Java.
+* Last week’s goal:Do better on Assessment.
-* What went well (what goals did you meet?)I completed all my homework.
+* What went well (what goals did you meet?)I did better on the assessment.
 * What could have gone better?
-Better understand how to use files.
+I missed three questions on the assessment, I would have liked a perfect score.
 * What is your goal for next week?
-Do better on Assessment.
+Learn Android studio.
 * What do you need help with?
+Android studio.

 **Joshelyn Vivas**